hudsonbay/job_processor/README.md

 Jobber.start_job(work: doomed_job)
 ```

-You can see that the `DynamicSupervisor` will be restarted everytime an exception occurs.
+We can see that the `DynamicSupervisor` will be restarted everytime an exception occurs.

-If you want to retrieve the `DynamicSupervisor`'s process identifier, do this:
+If we want to retrieve the `DynamicSupervisor`'s process identifier, do this:

 ```Elixir
 iex (1)> Process.whereis(Jobber.JobRunner)